pschiffmann/react-rfcs/text/0000-use-for-each.md

      const connection = connections[roomId];
    }
    ```

+   _Listing 4-6: Mapping keys to state created by an effect inside "useForEach" callback._

 Option 1 gives you an array of values, where the element order is guaranteed to match the `keys` order of the current render.
 Option 2 gives you a map from key to value, but the iteration order of the map may get out of sync with the `keys` iteration order over time.